JonathanWoodward/martianrobot/README.md

 Incomplete

 Further work to be added
-* Jest testing
+* Jest testing.
-* Decide if to terminate when LOST and wait for robot to be placed again before accepting movements
+* Decide if to terminate when LOST and wait for robot to be placed again before accepting movements.
 * Deploy it somewhere (heroku / your kubernetes cluster / any otherinteresting place).
-* Split index.js out into modules
+* Split index.js out into modules.
+* Add instructions for docker and test on Linux VM.